 Whenever you receive a memo, want to file an original of a worksheet, or think about printing out lesson plans to save, consider whether or not you have a copy in a digital format.
 Organizing your Dropbox or Google Drive is less of a cluttered ordeal than filing away weeks, months, or even years worth of papers.
-Plus, pressing the delete button is much more environmentally friendly than placing paper in the trashcan (or even the recycling bin).
+Plus, pressing the delete button is much more environmentally friendly than placing a paper in the trashcan (or even the recycling bin).

 Get it off your desk.

 Get the folders with student work, writing utensils, and other supplies off your workspace.
 Hanging file folders on the wall make it easy to organize the papers to grade.
-Organizing by content area makes it a breeze to grab a folder, and leave comment for your students before getting them off your desk once again.
+Organizing by content area makes it a breeze to grab a folder, and leave a comment for your students before getting them off your desk once again.
 Travel makeup organizers are awesome for holding pens, pencils, paper clips, rubber bands, and other small items.
 Hang them on a removable hook on the wall, and your desk is free of clutter!